HayaAlfa/ShoppingCartApp/README.md

 - Haya Alfakieh & Leandro Alfonso

-# How to Run Application
+# How to Run Shopping Cart Application

 - Run the Main.java file inside the client folder.